 Also, consider whether a hard credit check is required to get preapproved or obtain a rate quote.
 Getting rates from multiple lenders can make it easier to gauge how much a particular loan might cost.

-Here are some of the best private student loan lenders for parents.
+Here are some private student loan lenders for parents.

 Also, consider whether a private lender offers special incentives or perks for borrowers, such as autopay discounts or cash rewards when your student earns good grades.